Removing customer worry with smarter bill payments

 Advantages of RtP for Banks and PSPs

-Neither banks and Payment Service Providers are adopting Request to Pay purely for altruistic reasons.
-Like any other commercial organisation, banks and PSPs need to keep and grow their customer base.
-Demand from billing companies to have their providers support smarter, more secure bill payments via mobile is driving investment into this portion of the digital agendas that today have become a high priority for financial services providers.
-No bank can afford to ignore the importance of mobile bill payments in 2022.
+Neither banks or financial services are adopting Request to Pay purely for altruistic reasons.
+They too need to keep and grow their customer base, just like any other commercial organisation.
+Demand from billing companies to support smarter, more reliable and secure mobile bill payment methods is driving investment into this top priority agenda for financial services providers.
+No one can afford to ignore the importance of mobile bill payments in 2022.